bitcoindevkit/BDKSwiftExampleWallet/README.md

 ## Functionality

-*This is an experimental work in progress.*
+*This is an experimental work in progress and may contain both known and unknown bugs.
+This wallet is intended for testing and research purposes only, as such it is intended for test networks.*

 Create a wallet, send and receive.